gdejohn/procrastination/README.md

 ### Sequence

-`Sequence` is an ordered collection of zero or more non-null elements (duplicates allowed), implemented as the classic functional singly-linked list.
-It is *recursively defined*: a sequence is either empty, or constructed from a head element and a tail sequence.
-Conversely, the instance method `Sequence.match(BiFunction,Supplier)` pulls a sequence
-apart: if the sequence is non-empty, its head and tail are passed as arguments to the given binary function to produce a result, otherwise the given supplier is invoked to produce a default result.
+[`Sequence`][sequence] is an ordered collection of zero or more non-null elements (duplicates allowed), implemented as the classic functional singly-linked list.
+It is *recursively defined*: a sequence is either [empty][empty], or [constructed][cons] from a head element and a tail sequence.
+Conversely, the instance method [`Sequence.match(BiFunction,Supplier)`][match] pulls a sequence apart: if the sequence is non-empty, its head and tail are passed as arguments to the given binary function to produce a result, otherwise the given supplier is invoked to produce a default result.

 Sequences are *lazily evaluated*.
 They procrastinate, putting off work for as long as possible, only computing each element on demand.
-They can also be *memoized* such that each element is computed at most once, the first time it is asked for, and then cached.
+They can also be [*memoized*][memoize] such that each element is computed at most once, the first time it is asked for, and then cached.
 Because sequences are lazy, it is perfectly natural to work with infinite sequences.
 (Just be careful not to fully evaluate them!)

 Sequences are *fully persistent*.
 Instead of mutators, methods are provided that return a new version of a sequence reflecting the desired changes, leaving the previous version intact.
 Every version of a sequence remains accessible.